MP Estate Planning UK

 What Is Inheritance Tax?

 Inheritance tax is levied on the estate of a deceased person.
-The tax applies to the total value of the estate, including:
+HMRC calculates the total value of everything you own at the date of death, including:

 How Does Inheritance Tax Apply to Property?